RaJah239/test/README.md

 - New overworld trees added with visible berries and apricorns, inspired by Sour Crystal (https://github.com/SoupPotato/Sourcrystal).
 - Show an icon for the current weather in battles.
 - Pokémon Centre fast heal after the first visit added.
-- Use unique colours for each thrown Poké Ball.
+- Use unique colors for each thrown Poké Ball.
 - Animate tiles when text boxes are open.
 - Trainer phone call rematch system has been improved - trainers only call for rematches or to give items now.
 - Overworld mushrooms added to Ilex Forest, inspired by Sour Crystal (https://github.com/SoupPotato/Sourcrystal).